Bitter Spring (San Bernardino County): Camp Bitter Springs

 Camp Bitter Springs was established near Bitter Spring by the U. S. Army, First Regiment of Dragoons as an intermittent camp for patrols along the Los Angeles - Salt Lake Road in 1859.
 In April 1860 Major James Henry Carleton was appointed commander of the Bitter Spring Expedition following two incidents.
 One was the killing of a cattleman in January 1860, on the Mojave River, reportedly by Southern Paiutes.
-Two months later of two unarmed teamsters were killed at Bitter Spring by Native American men thought to be Paiute who had posed as friends before suddenly turning on them, feathering them with arrows.
+Two months later two unarmed teamsters were killed at Bitter Spring by Native American men thought to be Paiute who had posed as friends before suddenly turning on them, feathering them with arrows.
 Brevet General Newman S. Clarke, Carlton's superior, commanding the Department of California, in San Francisco, ordered him to "proceed to Bitter Springs and chastise the Indians you find in the vicinity."
 The General specifically instructed Carleton that "the punishment must fall on those dwelling nearest to the place of the murder or frequenting the water course in its vicinity."
 Carlton at the head of Company K, First Regiment of Dragoons left the fort in early April.

 After arriving and establishing his base at Camp Cady Carlton sent out patrols looking for hostiles.
 On April 22, on Carlton's orders, the bodies of two Native American men, earlier slain by a detachment of Dragoons on the Mojave River at the Fish Ponds, were taken to Bitter Spring.
 There at the site of the earlier attack on the cattleman and the teamsters, the bodies were hung from an improvised scaffold.
-A few days after a May 2 engagement at Old Dad Mountain, the heads cut off of the three natives killed there, were placed on display with those hung on the gibbet at Bitter Creek.
+A few days after a May 2 engagement at Old Dad Mountain, the heads cut off of the three natives killed there were placed on display with those hung on the gibbet at Bitter Creek.
 On May 28, following reports of the display in the San Francisco press and after General Clarke had read Carlton's dispatch telling of the display of severed heads at Bitter Spring, Clarke ordered Carleton to cease mutilating the dead and remove all evidence of the mutilation from public gaze.
 The post remained at the spring to guard travelers on the road, until abandoned on July 3, 1860 at the end of Carlton's expedition.